-Simply mis-remembering a date, guessing at your weight or forgetting a diagnosis doesn’t mean insurance fraud.
-So don’t worry about that.
+Simply mis-remembering a date, guessing at your weight, or forgetting a diagnosis doesn’t mean automatic insurance fraud.

-But if you try to intentionally deceive a life insurance company, you could have your application canceled, render yourself uninsurable and leave your family unprotected.
+But if you try to intentionally deceive a life insurance company, you could have your application canceled, render yourself uninsurable, and leave your family unprotected.

 Not only is lying on your insurance application fraud, it’s also almost impossible to get away with.
-That’s because the information that you give to the insurance company on your application isn’t the only information they use to evaluate you.
+That’s because the information you give to the insurance company on your application isn’t the only information they use to evaluate you.

 Any lies will likely become exposed through these documents.
-If you say that you don’t smoke but your blood and urine results reveal byproducts of nicotine, then the insurance company knows you lied.
+For instance, if you say that you don’t smoke, but your blood and urine results reveal byproducts of nicotine, then the insurance company knows you lied.